decentralized-identity/trustdidweb-v03/spec/specification.md

       5. If pre-rotation is being used, the hashes of authorized DIDs that may be used in later `updateKeys` lists.
 The pre-rotation hashes are in the `nextKeyHashes` list in the [[ref: parameters]].
+      6. The `did:tdw` processing configuration settings as defined by in the `parameters` object.
 11. In processing the last log entry, check if [[ref: witnesses]] are being used by the DID Controller, and if so, verify the witness data integrity proofs in the entry and verify that they are signed by a threshold of witnesses, as described in the